Microplastics and human health: Maternal exposure

 Recent studies have shown the presence of microplastics in breast milk, often leading to exposures in very young children.
 While it has already been established that chemicals such as flame retardants and pesticides have been detected in breast milk, knowledge about microplastics is limited in comparison.
 A 2022 study detected microplastics smaller than 5 mm in 75% of analyzed breast milk samples, raising concerns about infant exposure during critical developmental windows.

-Exposure during developmental stages can lead to long lasting developmental defects or other issues later in life.
-While these detected levels were not above the currently established thresholds for unsafe levels, they show another possible route for microplastic ingestion.
-For some native populations in North Canada and people who live near industrial factories, pediatricians sometimes suggest that mothers not nurse their children over fear of ingestion of microplastics and other potentially harmful chemicals.
-It has also been suggested that mothers should directly breastfeed their children instead of from a bottle.
-Studies have shown that pumping milk, freezing it in plastic bags, then subsequently heating it up will increase the contamination of microplastics in the milk.
-Similar results have been seen from heating plastic reusable food containers in a microwave, showing the release of both micro- and nanoplastics.
-It has been suggested that mothers try to avoid ingesting microplastics themselves, to try to avoid passing them onto their children through breastfeeding.
-Studies have shown that drinking water from plastic bottles has significantly greater detectable plastic content than tap water.

-These findings suggest that breastfeeding may inadvertently expose infants to endocrine-disrupting plastics, which could have lasting effects on growth and development.
-To mitigate these risks, pediatricians recommend reducing the use of plastic bottles and avoiding the heating or freezing of breast milk in plastic containers, as temperature fluctuations can increase MNP leaching.
+While these levels are not above currently established safety thresholds, exposure to MNPs during early developmental stages has raised questions about possible developmental effects or other health issues later in life.

+Additionally, breast pumps and breastmilk storage bags are frequently made of plastic.
+Freezing liquid in a plastic container and then heating it up (the "freeze-thaw cycle") has been shown to increase the presence of microplastics.
+Similar results have been seen from heating plastic reusable food containers in a microwave, showing the increased release of MNPs.
+It is not recommended that frozen breastmilk ever be thawed in a microwave.

+Medical exposure

+Though rarer; intravenous therapies such as IV bags, injections, and similar, may introduce thousands or millions of micro and nano plastics directly to the bloodstream, including not only solid, but also liquid PDMS plastics lubricants.
+This may enhance microplastic exposure due to the direct nature of the delivery, which bypasses bodily defences.
+Saline IVs have been found to introduce 1,600–8,000 microparticles per mL and 4-73 million nanoparticles per mL in IV, with high levels persisting post-filtration.
+Even blood collection needles appear to introduce plastic to the bloodstream, despite the fact they take fluids rather than injecting them.
+As such general exposure from disposable plastic medical equipment appears quite high.

 Skin contact

+One of many routes through which humans are exposed to microplastics is via dermal contact which allows MNPs to penetrate through skin pores.

 Dermal exposure to MNPs occurs through contact with contaminated media like soil, water, and personal care products, including facial and body scrubs containing MNPs as exfoliants.
 Although the skin generally acts as a barrier, conditions such as skin lesions or high exposure environments may allow for enhanced absorption of MNPs, particularly nanoplastics, which can penetrate the stratum corneum.
 Furthermore, workers handling production of textiles, garments, fabric, and other fiber products are constantly exposed through inhalation and direct dermal contact.
 This highlights the need for further research into the effects MNPs have on human health, especially on industrial workers who have higher rates of exposure.

 Studies on dermal exposure highlight the potential for these particles to enter systemic circulation, especially if the skin barrier is disrupted by wounds or conditions that increase permeability, like pores such as sweat glands and hair follicles.